ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

   aggregated into an output.
 * `batch_window`: The window of time covered by a batch, i.e., the maximum interval between the oldest and newest report in a batch.
-* `proto`: The PDA protocol, e.g., Prio or Hits.
+* `proto`: The PPM protocol, e.g., Prio or Hits.
 The rest of the structure contains the protocol specific parameters.

-Each task has a unique *task ID* derived from the PDA parameters:
+Each task has a unique *task ID* derived from the PPM parameters:

 ~~~
-opaque PDATaskID[32];
+opaque PPMTaskID[32];
 ~~~

-The task ID of a `PDAParam` is derived using the following procedure:
+The task ID of a `PPMParam` is derived using the following procedure:

 ~~~
 task_id = SHA-256(param)